 The Tanner Residence was added to the 7 Temple Street location in the 1950s.
 Tanner and the third and fourth floors of the Main Building comprise 103 units of Single Room Occupancy (SRO) housing for single women.

 Our Homeless Family Shelter began with a few rooms in the Tanner Residence and subsequently moved to a large house in Central Square.
 The Shelter provides safe housing for 10 families.
 The pool building was closed in the 1980s because of ongoing structural problems.
 Subsequently, it was demolished in the summer of 2013 to make way for the construction of 42 units of affordable housing built by the Cambridge Housing Authority.
-Today the YWCA Cambridge is an institution in Cambridge and Marshfield, housing Cambridge’s largest women's residential facility and hosting a variety of programs designed to appeal to a broad range of interests, including the Marshfield Summer Day Camp.
+Today the YWCA Cambridge is an institution in Cambridge, housing the city's largest women's residential facility and hosting a variety of programs designed to appeal to a broad range of interests.